eddyerburgh/blog/_posts/2016-03-06-loop-through-every-rgb-value-with-sass.md

 layout: post
 status: publish
 published: true
-title: Loop Through Every RGB Value with Sass
+title: Loop through every RGB value with SCSS
-description: Learn how to loop through every RGB value with Sass.
+description: Learn how to loop through every RGB value with SCSS.
 This snippet shows you how to use for loops to print every RGB value as a CSS property.
 author:
   display_name: Edd Yerburgh
   login: admin